Go up

 Table of contents

-Things not to miss and things to do in Tetouan
+What to see and do in Tetouan

 Known as "The White Dove".is a city located in the north of Morocco.
 Its origins date back to the Middle Ages, a city with Roman origins in Tamuda.
 As a result of its proximity to the sea and the navigation of the river Martil, its maritime trade grew.